BrianCumminger/megamanx-ap-poptracker/README.md

 Just download the lastest build or source and put in your PopTracker packs folder.

 ## Features
-Detects and tracks all logic as of Mega Man X AP 1.0.2 including:
+Detects and tracks most logic as of Mega Man X AP 1.0.2 including:

 - Charged shotgun ice logic
 - Pickupsanity